Deborah Meaden: Books

-Meaden published Common Sense Rules (Random House) in the UK in May 2009.
-She used a ghostwriting service, Professional Ghost, to complete this project.
+Meaden published Common Sense Rules in May 2009.
+She used a ghostwriting service, Professional Ghost, to complete the project.
+In 2023, she published Why Money Matters, aimed at six to nine year olds, illustrated by Hao Hao.
+The following year, Deborah Meaden Talks Money was aimed at young adults.

 Other work

 In November 2009, Meaden featured in a short film to promote Somerset to businesses, commissioned by Into Somerset, having previously recorded two other short films for the inward investment agency in February of that year.

 Meaden is a member of the Council of Ambassadors of the World Wildlife Fund.

 She works with the Dogs Trust charity and is an ambassador for the Marine Conservation Society.

 Meaden is an ambassador for the National Foundation for Retired Service Animals, a charity launched in 2022 that supports dogs and horses after they are retired from work with the police, fire, prison and border force services.

+She became an ambassador for the Tusk Trust in 2010, and joined that organisation's board of trustees in 2016.

 Personal life

-Meaden met her husband in summer 1985, while he worked at Weststar during his university break.
+Meaden met her husband, Paul Farmer, in the summer of 1985, while he worked at Weststar during his university break.
 They separated, but after she took a trip to Venezuela, she returned to London and they married in 1993.
-The couple have no children and live in a period property near Langport in Somerset with numerous animals.
+The couple don't have children and live in a period property near Langport in Somerset with numerous animals.
 Meaden bought the property in 2006 after selling her Weststar Holidays business for £33 million.
 Since then, the house has undergone extensive renovations using period accurate materials.

-She is an atheist.
 Meaden has listed her favourite film as The Shawshank Redemption, her favourite holiday destination as Central and South America and her favourite sport as rugby union.
 In October 2020, Meaden adopted a plant-based diet.
+In politics, she endorsed the Liberal Democrats in 2019 and endorsed Labour in 2024.
+In October 2025, she said "the rising popularity of the Green Party was 'extremely hopeful'".

-In August 2022, Meaden revealed that she had been diagnosed with squamous cell carcinoma, a type of skin cancer, in 2015, after her makeup artist noticed a suspicious small spot on her face around six weeks prior to her diagnosis.
+In August 2022, Meaden disclosed her 2015 diagnosis of squamous cell carcinoma, a skin cancer detected after her makeup artist noticed a suspicious white spot on her face.

 Honours

 In July 2010, Meaden was awarded an honorary degree from the University of Exeter Business School.
 She also received an honorary degree from Staffordshire University in the same month.
 She was given an honorary degree at Keele University in July 2013.
 In July 2014, Meaden was awarded an honorary degree from Bath Spa University.

+At some point she was granted fellowship of the Royal Society of Arts.